 Digital frame visualizers make it easier.
 Customers can preview mat and moulding combinations on a phone or tablet in real time, leading to quicker, more confident choices without building a physical mock-up.

-It reduces material waste, shortens consultations, and improves the buying experience — especially for remote quotes or high-end projects where presentation counts.
+They reduce material waste, shorten framing consultations, and improve the buying experience — especially for remote quotes or high-end projects where presentation counts.

 Where to get it: